 Overview

-This implementation guide has been developed by the HL7 TermInfo Project (a project of the HL7 Vocabulary Work Group) with significant contributions by the IHTSDO.
+This implementation guide has been developed by the HL7 TermInfo Project (a project of the HL7 Vocabulary Work Group) with significant contributions by the International Health Terminology Standards Development Organisation (IHTSDO).
 The guide is the result of a consensus process involving a wide range of interested parties who have contributed at various times over the span of the project.

 The HL7 Vocabulary and Structured Documents Work Groups